-As you can see, it is really not that complicated to start a successful blog.
+As you can see, it is really not that complicated to start a successful blog and use it as a main source of income as a digital nomad.
 Hosting providers, such as Bluehost, make it very easy to set up a blog.
 The intuitive navigation on WordPress helps you quickly find your way around and themes like Divi allow even non-techies to customize their websites in no time.

 And it’s not expensive either.
 If you go for Bluehost, it cost you not even 4 USD a month.
 That’s definitely doable for everyone.
 Click here to head over to their website and secure your hosting plan for only 3.95 USD instead of 7.99 USD: I want the discount!

 All you have to do now is to make the final decision to start your own blog.
 As usual, that first step is the hardest.
 The actual building of a blog is no big deal.

 Once you have figured it out, it is a great way to make money online and brings you one steop closer to a location-independent life.